pgpetkov/ebag-bg-shopper/README.md

 $ pip install ebag-shopper
 ```

-The major dependency that Prophet has is `selenium`.
+The major dependency that shopper has is `selenium`.
 Selenium has its own [installation instructions](http://selenium-python.readthedocs.io/).
 But you will need to run `requirements.txt` as there are some other small dependencies.

 After installation, you can [get started!](#)